What we know about Netflix’s new show ‘Devil in Ohio’ - NewsBreak

 Rounding out the show’s cast are Xaria Dotson, Sam Jaeger, Alisha Newton, Naomi Tan, Gerardo Celasco, Bradley Stryker, Tahmoh Penikett, Keenan Tracey and others, reported Tudum.

 “The book was inspired by true events from a story that our executive producer, Rachel Miller, heard, which actually took place in Ohio,” the book’s author and showrunner Daria Polatin told Tudum.
 “In the series, we get to lean into Suzanne and her backstory.
 Why does Suzanne take Mae home?
 Why is she so drawn to her?
-And why does she go so far to help her?”What a $1 million home looks like in central Ohio
+And why does she go so far to help her?”Here’s the average tip Ohioans leave at restaurants

 Polatin said she crafted her own fictional cult for the show, along with its ideology.